moja-global/mentorship/google-summer-of-code/GSOC-STUDENT-TEMPLATE.md

 ### About me

-> Add your name, personal details and contact information (Slack ID, E-Mail).
-Optionally, add why you would you consider yourself as the best person for this project.
+> Introduce yourself here in a brief manner.
+Try to answer basic qustions like Who are you?
+What are your interest?.
+Add your name, personal details and contact information (Slack ID, E-Mail).

-### Appendix
+### What you expect from the mentor? (optional)

-> Mention any external references, information, hyperlinks here.
+> This field is optional.
+You can put your preference for what kind of mentorship will work the best for you.
+Anything that you want your mentor to have or follow.
+Anything regarding tech stack or experience can be put here.